CliffordAnderson/CS1000/readme.md

 #### November 14 - Databases

-- Read: Mana Takahashi and Shoko Azuma, *The Manga Guide to Databases*, (San Francisco, CA: No Starch Press, 2009), Chapter One.
+- Read: Mana Takahashi and Shoko Azuma, "What is a Database?"
+Chapter 1 of *The Manga Guide to Databases* (San Francisco: No Starch Press, 2009)
 - Watch: [What is a Database?](https://www.youtube.com/watch?v=t8jgX1f8kc4)
 - Code:
   - CloudVariables RPC